PixelPawbs/PixelsWebsite/README.md

 ## The Site
 My website is hosted on Neocities under [pixelpawbs.site](https://pixelpawbs.site/)

-The website is simply a static HTML page that tells you all you need to know about me!
+The page right now is simply a static HTML web page that's full of information about my fursona 'Pixel', who is based mostly on me.

+My website is currently a **W.I.P.**, so It's unfinished right now.